emielboven/emielboven.github.io/about.md

 permalink: /about/
 ---

-The Electrum Archive is a place where I share bits and pieces of my campaign setting **the Electrum Sea**.
+The Electrum Archive is a place where I share bits and pieces of my adventure setting **the Electrum Sea**.

 It is where I'll just dump ideas that I have bouncing around in my head and want to collect somewhere, instead of them withering away in my notes app.